voloko/uki/docs/core/collection.markdown

 ### collection.Collection.addMethods(methods)

 Add methods to collection prototype.
-When you call a method on collection all the containing views will have the method with the same name and params being called.
-By default this methods are delegated:
+When you call a method on a collection all the containing views will have the method with the same name and params being called.
+By default, this methods are delegated:
 `addListener`, `removeListener`, `trigger`, `on`, `addClass`, `removeClass`, `toggleClass`,
 `destruct`, `resized`, `scroll`, `clear`